robbestad/uJwt/readme.md

 ### Motivation

-* Provide a JWT (JSON Web Token) that allows access to a given resource to a given user for a given time
-* Provide a server implementation that authenticates the user without any calls to the authentication server
+* Create a micro JWT lib that does just the bare essentials in accordance with JWT spec

 ## Algorithm when not using an external authentication service